w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 Similarly, if a resource is hosted at `https://example.com:8080/` in the suborigin namespace `separate`, this would be serialized as `https+separate://example.com:8080/`.

+Internally, the [suborigin namespace][] must be tracked by the user agent.
+When the origin needs to be serialized for a resource, the user agent should follow the algorithm in [Serializing Suborigins][].
-</section> <!-- /Framework::Defining a Suborigin::Serialization -->
+</section> <!-- /Defining a Suborigin::Serialization -->

 <section>
 ### Opting into a Suborigin